ionos-deploy-now/documentation/content/docs/from-sample.md

 # From sample

-The following samples give you a first glance how Deploy Now works.
-Just click on the according __Deploy Now__ button to get your instance live.

-The samples kept fairly simple to provide you with working protoytypes out of the box.
-You can start up from this point to create easily your own web project.
+Looking for a quick start?
+Simply click on one of the "Deploy to IONOS buttons" below and we set up a very simple sample project for you.
+You can use this as a starting point to further work with the selected framework.

-If you don't find what you are looking for, maybe you want to start from scratch.
-In this case follow our instructions [from command line](/docs/from-cmd-line/) or start [from any existing repository](/docs/from-repo/).
+*Not what you are looking for?
+[Start from the command line](/docs/from-cmd-line/) or [deploy an existing repository](/docs/from-repo/).*

 ## Plain html sample